Basic Society Information

 If you already own a pure-bred Cleveland Bay please make sure it is registered with this Society.
 A Cleveland is a valuable horse and it is important the Society is aware of it's existence.

 The Society also maintains a register for part-bred horses.
-To be eligible a horse must have at least one great, great, grandparent entered in the stud book.
+To be eligible a horse must have at least one great, grandparent entered in the stud book.

 If you have an unregistered pure or part-bred the Society will be pleased to help you in the registering of your horse.
 This will enable you to enter classes at shows throughout the country and to compete with your horse in the Society's show and performance horse competition.